Blog · Lunch Talk

 Consider your audience

-Effective strategies to respond
+Effective ways to respond

-Start a dialogue and ask questions to understand perspectives better.
-Find out why they share this message or try to understand why they are angry.
-This can be done publicly or privately, depending on the situation.
+Start a dialogue and ask questions to understand perspectives better — find out why someone shares a message, or why they’re angry.
+This can be public or private, depending on the situation.
+When information is incorrect, refute it factually, in a non-pedantic way.

 Practical tips

-- Use positive reinforcement: Acknowledge and thank positive interactions to balance the narrative.
+- Use positive reinforcement.
+Acknowledge and thank positive interactions to balance the narrative.

 Resources